Pevicsanch/project-data-of-the-territorial-division-of-Barcelona/README.md

 # Project: socioeconomic indicators of the territorial division of the city of Barcelona

-Collecting data from the Barcelona City Hall Open Data Service's API on **socioeconomic indicators of the territorial division** of the city of **Barcelona**.
+Collecting data from the Barcelona City Hall Open Data Service's  on **socioeconomic indicators of the territorial division** of the city of **Barcelona**.

+Here we are going to do:

++ webscraping
++ download cvs and pdf files
++ Extracting information from pdf files using regular expressions
++ and create a database with the information obtained.
 ____

 ## The starting point